-- 21. In the months leading up to the 2016 election, Trump has made an escalating series of statements, often racially tinged, suggesting that his supporters should go to particular precincts on Election Day and intimidate voters-and that if they do not do so, he will lose the election because certain people, in certain precincts, will vote repeatedly for Secretary Hillary Rodham Clinton. - 22.
-For example, Trump told a crowd in Altoona, Pennsylvania, in August that "I hope you people can . . . not just vote on the 8th, [but also] go around and look and watch other polling places and make sure that it's 100-percent fine.
+- 21. In the months leading up to the 2016 election, Trump has made an escalating series of statements, often racially tinged, suggesting that his supporters should go to particular precincts on Election Day and intimidate voters-and that if they do not do so, he will lose the election because certain people, in certain precincts, will vote "15 times" for Secretary Hillary Rodham Clinton. - 22.
+For example, Trump told a crowd in Altoona, Pennsylvania, in August that - "I hope you people can . . . not just vote on the 8th, [but also] go around and look and watch other polling places and make sure that it's 100-percent fine.
 We're going to watch Pennsylvania-go down to certain areas and watch and study-[and] make sure other people don't come in and vote five times. . . .
-The only way we can lose, in my opinion-and I really mean this, Pennsylvania-is if cheating goes on."
+The only way we can lose, in my opinion-and I really mean this, Pennsylvania-is if cheating goes on." - 23.
+In a speech ten days later in Ohio, Trump explained that he did not just mean that supporters should "watch":

-- 23. In a speech ten days later in Ohio, Trump explained that he did not just mean that supporters should "watch": "You've got to get everybody to go out and watch, and go out and vote," Trump said.
+"You've got to get everybody to go out and watch, and go out and vote," Trump said.
 "And when [I] say 'watch,' you know what I'm talking about, right?"

 Trump has explained that his "watchers" should act in a capacity similar to law enforcement, even though they will not in fact be acting in a law-enforcement capacity.
-In other words, Trump is encouraging his supporters to act as vigilantes. - 24.
+In other words, Trump is encouraging his supporters to act as vigilantes.

+- 24. In the midst of these comments, the Trump Campaign rolled out a form on its website for supporters to sign up to be "Trump Election Observers" in order to "Stop Crooked Hillary From Rigging This Election!" - 25.
 Trump has specifically encouraged his supporters who work in law enforcement to use their official authority to assist in "watching" Democratic-leaning communities.
-For example, he stated at the Altoona rally in August that to protect against supposed voter fraud, "[w]e have to call up law enforcement" and "we have to have the sheriffs and the police chiefs and everybody watching." - 25.
-In the midst of these comments, the Trump Campaign rolled out a form on its website for supporters to sign up to be "Trump Election Observers" in order to "Stop Crooked Hillary From Rigging This Election!" - 26.
-Trump's exhortations have grown more ominous and specific as the election draws closer.
-At an October 1 rally in Manheim, Pennsylvania, for example, Trump instructed his supporters to "go check out [other] areas because a lot of bad things happen, and we don't want to lose for that reason."
+For example, he stated at the Altoona rally in August that to protect against supposed voter fraud,

+"[w]e have to call up law enforcement" and "we have to have the sheriffs and the police chiefs and everybody watching."